Fractal486/project-management-cli/README.md

 python pm_live.py
 ```

 The live interface provides full keyboard navigation for all features.
-Press `?` for help within the app.
+Press `H` for help within the app.

 ## CLI Commands